mbartling/Cal/Documentation/sphinx/bibliography.rst

 ..
 [Yau] S. Yau and F. Karim, "An Adaptive Middleware for Context-Sensitive Communications for Real-Time Applications in Ubiquitous Computing Environments," in *Real-Time Systems*, 2004

 ..
-[Yau1] S. Yau and F. Karim, "Reconfigurable Context Sensitive Middleware for Pervasime Computing", 2002
+[Yau1] S. Yau and F. Karim, "Reconfigurable Context Sensitive Middleware for Pervasive Computing", 2002

 ..
 [Krum] J. Krumm and E. Horvitz.
 Locadio: "Inferring motion and location from wi-fi signal strengths."
 IEEE Computer Society, 2004.